niranjanacodes/niranjanacodes/README.md

 **Ashok Leyland** — *Intern, Department of Digital Applications* Built a local **RAG-based AI assistant** using **Llama 3.2, ChromaDB, and FastAPI** that answers employee/customer queries grounded in internal PDFs and vehicle datasets.

+Worked on basic Full-Stack client-server model and database CRUD operations.

 ---

 ### 🌟 Featured Projects